 \section{Appendix: Grading-restricted vertex algebras and their modules}

-In this section, following \cite{Huang} we recall basic properties of grading-restricted vertex algebras and their grading-restricted generalized modules, useful for our purposes in later sections.
+In this Section, following \cite{Huang}, we recall basic properties of grading-restricted vertex algebras and their grading-restricted generalized modules.
 We work over the base field $\C$ of complex numbers. \begin{definition} A vertex algebra $(V,Y_V,\mathbf{1}_V)$, (cf. \cite{K}), consists of a $\Z$-graded complex vector space